 However, sometimes, your side hustle income grows so fast that transitioning to self-employment or entrepreneurship makes sense.

 But before you make the transition, you have to consider how you’re going to cover everything from health and disability insurance to your 401(k) plan.
-Once you start adding employees to the mix, the decisions become even more important.
+Once you start adding employees to the mix, the decisions become even more important (and complex).

 If you’ve started a small business (even a sole proprietorship), it might be time for you to check out Ubiquity, which is a company that specializes in low-cost 401(k) management.
 They make it cheap and easy for sole proprietors and small business owners to set up 401(k) accounts for themselves and their employees.